 Life in the East End of London

-The Murder Sites of Jack the Ripper
+The Murder Locations of Jack the Ripper

-Walking the streets in between the various murder sites makes you realise just how close these areas were to one another.
+Walking the streets in between the various murder locations makes you realise just how close these were to one another.
 These streets, despite there gloominess, must have been familiar to all who lived there.
-To the women who walked the streets and to the man who stalked them.
+To the women who walked them and to the man who stalked them.
 Now it’s changed but the areas are the same.
 You’ve just got to be able to stand back a little.
 Try to visualise what it would have been like to live in this area.
 A place where for many, hope had long been lost.
 Where just getting through the night was an achievement in itself.

 Gunthorpe Street/Georges Yard Buildings – Whitechapel